Pirate Radio Stations

 It’s hard to find a household in the UK that hasn’t heard of Tony Blackburn.
 Since 1964, Blackburn has been a major part of the British radio scene, and he seems to be mentioned consistently in pirate radio history.

-Blackburn first achieved fame on pirate radio ships Caroline, and Radio London, before he joined the BBC and hosted its first breakfast show.
+Blackburn first achieved fame on pirate radio ships Caroline and Radio London before he joined the BBC and hosted its first breakfast show.

-Tony earned the respect of his audience by showing that he was always ready to be at the centre of ridicule.
-Honest and endearing, Tony still has a thriving career hosting Radio 2 shows for the BBC today.
+Tony earned the respect of his audience by showing that he was always ready to be at the center of ridicule.

 Kenny Everett

 Kenny was one of the few radio presenters to support Queen’s most famous and epic song, which makes him a considerable part of UK music history in its own right.
-However, Kenny got his start in Pirate Radio, with the broadcasting ship Radio Luxembourg.

 He was also one of the very first radio DJs to appear on the BBC’s newly-created Radio 1.

-Everett earned a reputation over the years for his shocking behaviour, zany characters, and unique approach to presenting.
+Everett earned a reputation over the years for his shocking behavior, zany characters, and unique approach to presenting.
 After being diagnosed with HIV, Kenny, unfortunately, seemed to lose a lot of his passion for radio broadcasting.

 He died at the age of 50 in London but remains a household name to this day.